 CONCILIUS has a strong understanding of the mechanics of politics at all levels, far beyond what can be learned from the media.
-On the basis of our precise knowledge of political processes down to the depth of decision-making in our federal system, we develop individual strategies in close coordination with our clients.
+On the basis of our precise knowledge of political processes, down to the depth of decision-making in our federal system, we develop individual strategies in close coordination with our clients.
 We provide well-founded and goal-oriented advice.
-From political analysis to operational implementation, we provide companies with a comprehensive portfolio of contact management, information and communication tools.
+From political analysis to operational implementation, we give companies a comprehensive portfolio of contact management, information and communication tools.

 CONCILIUS was founded in 2003 and has been owner-operated ever since.
 The focus of our work is on Germany and the institutions of the European Union.
-With offices in Berlin, Düsseldorf, Frankfurt a.M., Hamburg, Munich and Stuttgart, we meet the challenges of the federal political system across the board.
+With offices in Berlin, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart, we meet the challenges of the federal political system wherever they occur.
 Our office in Brussels services clients on a European level.

 Our approx. 30 consultants, analysts and policy strategists have many years of project experience.
 With comprehensive political, economic and scientific expertise, we work for clients from almost all industries.